Good and Bad Passwords How-To

 was primarily to show what happens with all lower case letters.

-strong as a good 10 character password using mixed case, number,
+strong as a good 12 character password using mixed case, digits,

 symbols and punctuation.
 That's

 a mathematical fact.
 It may not seem right but it is.
-I will be
+Of course you

-on a new page in the near future.
-This is closely related to the new
+on another page.
+This is closely related to the

 Words Only option in the Password Generator.

-Depending on the password and the brute force sequence, some
+Depending on the password and the brute force character order, some

 passwords might fall quickly.
 For example if passwords were